“We all need people who will give us feedback. That’s how we improve.”

 Keep the survey length shorter

-A good survey questionnaire follows the principle ‘less is more’.
-When the questions are targeted and aligned with the motive of the survey it is a better practice to keep survey length shorter.
+A good questionnaire follows the principle ‘less is more.’
+When the questions are targeted and aligned with your motive, it helps in keeping the survey length shorter.
 It is highly appreciated if your survey has not more than five questions.

 Ask at least one quantitative question